-In the UK the law states that need to have a TV license to watch or record TV.
-This includes watching live TV on any channel, watching online TV services such as BBC iPlayer or ITV Hub and watching or downloading any programmes on BBC iPlayer.
+In the UK the law states that it’s mandatory to have a TV licence to watch or record TV.
+This includes watching live TV on any channel, watching online TV services such as BBC iPlayer, ITV Hub or Netflix, and watching or downloading any programmes on any online TV service.

-A TV license can be paid annually, quarterly, monthly, fortnightly or even weekly.
-Once the license has been paid for you are covered to watch tv on any device in your static caravan, this includes a TV, laptop, PC, tablet or smartphone
+A TV licence can be paid annually, quarterly, monthly, fortnightly or even weekly.
+Once the licence has been paid for you are covered to watch tv on any device in your static caravan.

-Do you need a TV license for your static caravan?
+Do you need a TV licence for your static caravan?

 The answer is YES if the following applies:

 - Your static caravan is your main residence